hack4impact-upenn/transcribe4all/README.md

 * Supply your [Backblaze](https://www.backblaze.com/b2/cloud-storage.html) credentials to store audio files in the cloud after transcription is complete.
 [Or leave empty.]
 * Set `Debug` to `true` if you want extra verbose log messages.
-* Supply email credentials so that the app can email users when transcription is successful or fails.
+* Supply email credentials so that the app can email users when transcription is complete.
 [Or leave empty.]
 * Supply your [IBM Speech-To-Text](http://www.ibm.com/watson/developercloud/speech-to-text.html) credentials in order to transcribe audio files using the IBM Watson Speech-To-Text API.
 * Supply your [MongoDB](https://www.mongodb.com/) instance url to store transcription information (such as timestamps, confidence, and keywords).
 * Set `SecretKey` to a random string.
 You can generate one [here](http://randomkeygen.com/).